ubc-cpsc455-2024S/project-29_abd/README.md

 # List of Contributions

 ## Andrew
-- Worked on google maps API integration
+- Worked on Google Maps API integration
-- Worked on designing and integrating restful API's specifically for the add, edit, update componenets of the project
+- Worked on designing and integrating restful APIs specifically for the add, edit, and update components for Trips and Days within a Trip
-- Worked on cleaning up the front end API
+- Worked on cleaning up the front-end API
+- Worked on setting up MongoDB and resolving conflicts in database design decisions
+-

 ## Bhag
 - From the begining of the project, I helped out with the design of the front end in order to allow for seamless integration for our components